-4. Examination of permanent histological sections of mammalian, stomach, lung, kidney, thyroid, pancreas, testis, ovary.

-- 5. Determination of ABO Blood group. - 6.
-Recording of blood pressure using a Sphygmomanometer in resting condition.
+- 4. Examination of permanent histological sections of mammalian, stomach, lung, kidney, thyroid, pancreas, testis, ovary. - 5.
+Determination of ABO Blood group. - 6.
+Recording of blood pressure by using a Sphygmomanometer in resting condition.

-Interactive learning using classic lecture mode, Power Point Presentations, Discussion, Audio Visual aids, etc. will be used to create awareness and interest among students.
+Interactive learning using classic lecture mode, PowerPoint Presentations, Discussion, Audio Visual aids, etc. will be used to create awareness and interest among students.

-- Diagnostic assessment- to check the knowledge base.
-It is desired, as being a Generic Elective paper, students would come from diverse streams (science, commerce and arts). - Formative assessment- written test/viva-voce to check the retention of the topic. - At the end, summative assessment could be done and students to be rewarded on the basis of presentations, test, project reports, theory and practical examination.
+- Diagnostic assessment to check the knowledge base.
+It is desired, as being a Generic Elective paper, students would come from diverse streams ((science, commerce and arts). - Formative assessment written test/viva-voce to check the retention of the topic. - At the end summative assessment could be done and students are rewarded on the basis of presentations, test, project reports, theory & practical examination